 Over and under-watering can also cause leaf loss and slowly kill the tree.
 Monitor the top 2-3 inches of soil for dryness and water to keep the soil moist.
 If you’re overwatering, or the soil is too dense, it can hold water and cause root rot.
-The root rot fungus will cause the roots to decay and leaves will begin to drop.
+The root rot fungus will cause the roots to decay and leaves will begin to yellow and drop.
 Over time, the tree will die if it’s not repotted and properly recovered.

 When Should You Put Your Lemon Tree Back Outside?

 Putting your lemon tree back outside will help it flourish from the increase in sunlight as well as access to pollinators.
 While Meyer lemons can self-pollinate, it can help to have the extra pollination from pollinators such as bees and hummingbirds.
 So, when exactly should you move your Meyer lemon tree back outside?

 You should put your potted lemon tree back outside as soon as the last spring frost has passed.
 But first, gradually harden the tree off to the change of temperature over 3 weeks.
 Start with 1-2 hours a day and increase to full-time.

 Lemon trees can become stressed if you change the temperature on them suddenly, even if it’s warmer weather.
 If you’d had your lemon tree indoors over the winter, gradually reintroduce it to the outside weather.
 Start with 1-2 hours a day for the first week, 2-3 hours the second week, and 4-5 hours the third week.
 After this, your tree should be acclimated to the weather and ready for staying outside full-time again.